Skip To Content

 How can I read a gas smart meter?

 Your gas smart meter will send your meter readings directly to your energy supplier, making manual readings a thing of the past.
-But if you need to you can still take readings yourself using your smart meter and accompanying in-home display.
+However, if you want to monitor your energy use more closely, it’s still useful to know how to read a gas smart meter and where to find your reading on the display.

 Why take a manual smart meter reading?